Self-defence in English law: Statutory law

 Section 76 of the Criminal Justice and Immigration Act 2008 codifies English case law on self-defence.
 It made no changes to the law.
 However, the section was amended on 25 April 2013 by section 43 of the Crime and Courts Act 2013 to allow people to use greater force in defence of their homes against burglars.
-In those circumstances, force need no longer be reasonable as long as it is not "grossly disproportionate."
+In those circumstances, force may still be reasonable even if disproportionate as long as it is not "grossly disproportionate."

 The Human Rights Act 1998 incorporates into English law article 2 of the European Convention on Human Rights, which defines the right to life as follows: